GoogleCloudPlatform/spinnaker-for-gcp/README.md

 # Installation

-## Quick install via the management console
+## Quick install via the management environment

 Use the management environment, based on [Cloud Shell](https://cloud.google.com/shell/), to perform the installation.